Qualtagh/OracleDBUtils/README.md

 The methods are:

-**LISTAGG.** Since: Oracle 11.
-One-liner: yes.
-CLOB support: no. Distinguishability: no. Ordering: yes.

-**WM_CONCAT.** Since: Oracle 10.
-One-liner: yes.
-CLOB support: since 10.2.0.5.0.
-Distinguishability: yes.
-Ordering: no.
-Unofficial.
-Undocumented.
-It's better to use string_agg or clob_agg instead.

-**STRING_AGG.** Since: Oracle 9.
-One-liner: yes.
-CLOB support: no. Distinguishability: yes.
-Ordering: no.
-This is a user-defined function.
-See: string_agg.sql.
-It is a slightly modified version of Tom Kyte's [function](https://asktom.oracle.com/pls/apex/f?p=100:11:0::::P11_QUESTION_ID:2196162600402).
-The original one produced an error when the aggregated string exceeds 4000 characters.
-Modified function cuts the output.

-**CLOB_AGG.** Since: Oracle 9.
-One-liner: yes.
-CLOB support: yes.
-Distinguishability: yes.
-Ordering: no.
-This is an overloaded version of string_agg for CLOB argument.
-See: clob_agg.sql.

 **Specific function.** Since: Oracle 8.
 One-liner: yes.
 CLOB support: yes.
 Distinguishability: yes.
 Ordering: yes.
 A PL/SQL function that performs additional query inside to retrieve aggregated string.
 Should be written again and again for every new query.